GeorSidi/Microprocessors-Part1/README.md

 ## Monte Carlo and Logic Gate Activity Simulations
 This project is about Monte Carlo simulations and switching activity analysis for logic gates and digital circuits.

-## Ask1 – Monte Carlo and Logic Gate Simulation
+## Lab 1 – Monte Carlo and Logic Gate Simulation

 ### 1.1 Monte Carlo Estimation of π